Ohio State trustee resigns, calls Meyer’s penalty too light

-COLUMBUS, Ohio (AP) — An Ohio State University trustee who thought football coach Urban Meyer deserved more than a three-game suspension has resigned from the board.
+COLUMBUS, Ohio (AP) — An Ohio State University trustee who thought football coach Urban Meyer deserved more than a three-game suspension and resigned from the board over it said Thursday that he was alone in advocating a stiffer penalty when trustees discussed the matter.

-Former board chairman Jeffrey Wadsworth resigned after Ohio State suspended Meyer and athletic director Gene Smith last week following a two-week investigation.
-It found they tolerated bad behavior for years from a now-fired assistant coach also accused of but not charged with domestic violence.
+Former board chairman Jeffrey Wadsworth resigned after Ohio State suspended Meyer and athletic director Gene Smith last week following a two-week investigation, which found they had tolerated bad behavior for years from a now-fired assistant coach also accused of but not charged with domestic violence.

-Wadsworth told the New York Times on Thursday that he alone advocated a stiffer penalty when trustees discussed Meyer.
-Wadsworth said he left the daylong meeting at lunch, learned the trustees’ decision after it was publicized and resigned that night.
+Wadsworth told the New York Times on Thursday that he felt Meyer hadn’t demonstrated “high-integrity behavior” and that the findings of the investigation “raised an issue of standards, values — not how many games someone should be suspended for.”

-Ohio State says Wadsworth, a retired president of Battelle Memorial Institute, was “an exceptionally valuable member of the board,” where he’d served since 2010.
+The findings included that Meyer should have told university officials about domestic violence allegations made against the assistant in 2015 and that Meyer intentionally misled reporters about what he knew when asked about the matter this summer.
+Trustees met to discuss those findings on Aug.
+22.

 Most Read Nation & World Stories